 MLA Title Page

-Here how to format your MLA title page:
+Here are some tips from our writing team on how to format your research paper MLA title page:

-- This page is double spaced and the letters are centered.
+- The title page is double spaced and the text needs to be centred.

-- Type the name of your university or college.
+- Write the name of your university or college.

-- Skip to about one-third of the page and type your research paper title, include a subtitle if you have.
+- Skip about one-third of the page down and type your research paper title—include a subtitle if you have one.

-- Skip several lines down and type your name, your course name and number, your instructor name and your paper’s due date.
+- Skip several lines down and type your name, your course name and number, your instructor’s name, and your paper’s due date.